ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

     Carter_const_flux_inf=5.890504440487091e-5,
 )
 ```
-To access for example the amplitude at infinity `amplitude`
+To access for example the amplitude at infinity,
 ```julia
 julia> mode_info.amplitude
 0.00023429507957491088 - 6.558414418883069e-5im